 - Ibuprofen (Advil, Motrin).
 These medications, including aspirin, are called nonsteroidal anti-inflammatory drugs (NSAIDs).
 They may cause heart defects and delivery problems, especially if taken during the third trimester.
 There are some higher-risk pregnancies, however, when a doctor may place the patient on low-dose aspirin during their pregnancy.
 At that point, the benefits outweigh the risks.

 - Drugs labeled extra strength, maximum strength, or long-acting.
 As the label suggests, these are more potent per dose, and more is not always better, especially during pregnancy.
-These are generally fine as long maximum recommend dose is not exceeded.
+These are generally fine as long as the maximum recommended dose is not exceeded.
 Ask your doctor.